scratchforlinux/scratchforlinux.github.io/index.md

 Since the official Scratch project does not provide binaries for Linux distributions, we created this project so you do not have to download + build from source.
 Just click and install it.

-Scratux is built-in different languages and is always based on the latest Scratch release.
+Scratux is built-in different languages and is always based on the latest stable Scratch release.
 (Currently Scratch 3.0)

 ![Screenshot](https://scratux.github.io/assets/images/screenshot.png)